tjburch/tjburch/README.md

 ### Tyler James Burch

+I'm an analyst working in Baseball Research and Development for the Boston Red Sox.

+Previously:

-I'm a postdoctoral researcher at Argonne National Laboratory, working on physics applications for the upcoming Aurora Supercomputer.
-In my Ph.D.
-I worked on the ATLAS experiment at the LHC at CERN, studying Higgs Boson pair production and using machine learning for photon identification.
+- Postdoc @ Argonne National Laboratory - particle physics simulation for the Aurora Supercomputer, uncertainty quantification for neural networks
+- PhD @ Northern Illinois University - research on the ATLAS experiment on the LHC at CERN.
+Higgs boson pair production, machine learning for photon identification

-My programming interests are primarily in data analysis, machine learning, and statistics.
-My personal hobbies include sports analytics, specifically baseball, as well as music, baking, and running.
+My programming interests are primarily in data analysis, machine learning, and [Bayesian] statistics.
+My other personal hobbies include  music, baking, and running.

 Feel free to reach out, and be sure to read some of my work on my blog.